Academy for Science and Design

-Update: The Academy for Science and Design in 2023 will be moving from its current location at 486 Amherst Street to a new location at 9 Townsend West.
-Director Jennifer Cava and Rick Bartle stated it on November 30, 2022, at 5:40 pm.

 The Academy for Science and Design (ASD) is a Blue-ribbon public charter school located in Nashua, New Hampshire, United States.
 It has been consistently ranked as among the top high schools in the United States, as well as the #1 school in the state of New Hampshire.
 ASD concentrates on providing a STEM-based education.
 The academy is tuition-free for New Hampshire residents.
 However, the limited space available for new students makes a lottery system necessary.
 All applicants who are eligible for the lottery (who completed the application requirements by the deadline) are drawn and this order is used to create the waiting list each year.
 The school is physically located in Nashua, but is a New Hampshire public school and all New Hampshire students are eligible to apply for enrollment.
 Nashua students are not given priority over students from any other New Hampshire towns.

-ASD opened in September 2007 and is currently serving 525 students from over 40 New Hampshire communities in grades 6 through 12.
+ASD opened in September 2007 and is currently serving 525 students from over 40 New Hampshire communities in grades 5 through 12.
 The academy offers a science, technology, engineering and math oriented curriculum beginning with algebra, integrated biology and chemistry, and physics in grade 7.

 History

 The establishment of the school was approved in March 2006.
 Its establishment was sponsored by Daniel Webster College.
 The school opened for the 2007-08 academic year.
 During the 2011-12 year, grade 6 was added to the school.
 Prior to the 2012-13 school year, ASDNH moved from its original location in Merrimack, New Hampshire, to its current location in Nashua, expanding the size of the student body.
 On October 3, 2014, Dr. Scott F. Bobbitt donated $30,000 for the construction of a full chemistry lab, now officially named the Bobbitt lab after its donator.
 In 2015, the Academy for Science and Design was ranked the 50th best high school in America by Newsweek., and rose to 44th in 2016.
 It is currently ranked as the best high school in New Hampshire.
 On September 28, 2017, ten years after opening for their first year, the school won the National Blue Ribbon Schools award.

+In the 2023-2024 school year, the Academy for Science and Design opened at their new location at 9 Townsend West in Nashua after a delay of 3 weeks, due to fire safety concerns, on the 18th of September.